Logiqx/logiqx-dev/DatUtil/readme.txt

-  -f  output format (listinfo, listxml, romcenter2, delimited, sublist, etc) -q  always use quotes around strings (only applies to listinfo output) -k  keep as much information as possible from the source file -j  Nebula Jukebox - only load Z80 and Sample ROMs from romdata.
-  -o  output to file
+  -f  output format (listinfo, listxml, romcenter2, delimited, sublist, etc) -q  always use quotes around strings (only applies to listinfo output) -k  keep as much information as possible from the source file -j  Nebula Jukebox - only load Z80 and Sample ROMs from romdata -o  output to file
   -a  append to file
   -t  test mode - no data file is actually saved (just loaded and cleansed)